 Let’s be faithful to stay on whatever road He has us on.
 We are women of influence, period.
 Let’s embrace the way God made us for impact.

 We hope you loved this excerpt from the Courageous Influence Bible Study, written by Grace P. Cho and featuring stories from the (in)courage community!
-Courageous Influence releases on July 13th and is available for pre-order:
+Courageous Influence is available wherever books are sold:

 - DaySpring (coming soon)